Recovering unitary calculus from calculus with reality: Introduction

 \subsection{Background}

 Orthogonal and unitary calculus are homotopy theoretic tools for studying functors from the category of real (respectively complex) inner product spaces to the category of based topological spaces.
-The calculi have had far reaching applications including geometrically, in the study of Miller splittings and Mitchell--Ricther filtrations on (complex) Stiefel manifolds (see \cite{Ar01}) but also homotopy theoretic through the connection with Goodwillie calculus (see \cite{BE16, Taggartthesis}) and hence the EHP--sequence (see \cite{BehrensEHP}) used to pursue computations of the stable homotopy groups of spheres.
+The calculi have had far reaching applications including geometrically, in the study of Miller splittings and Mitchell--Ricther filtrations on (complex) Stiefel manifolds (see the work of Arone \cite{Ar01}) but also homotopy theoretic through the connection with Goodwillie calculus (see the work of Barnes-Eldred \cite{BE16} and the author \cite{Taggartthesis}) and hence the EHP--sequence (see the work of Behrens \cite{BehrensEHP}) used to pursue computations of the stable homotopy groups of spheres.
 These calculi are also closely related through the complexification--realification adjunction on the inner product space level, similar to comparisons between real and complex topological $K$--theory.
 As such, orthogonal and unitary calculus are in analogy with real and complex $K$-theory, respectively.
-This is strengthened by some of the functors which have been studied using orthogonal and unitary calculus, particularly the classifying spaces of orthogonal (respectively unitary) group functors, $\BO(-)$ and $\BU(-)$ (see \cite{Ar02}).
+This is strengthened by some of the functors which have been studied using orthogonal and unitary calculus, particularly the classifying spaces of orthogonal (respectively unitary) group functors, $\BO(-)$ and $\BU(-)$ (see work of Arone \cite{Ar02}).